PrefectHQ/prefect/docs/tutorials/deployments.md

 # Flow deployments

-In the tutorials leading up to this one, you've been able to explore Prefect capabilities like flows, tasks, retries, caching, and so on.
+Leading up to this section, you've been able to explore Prefect capabilities like flows, tasks, retries, caching, and so on.
 But so far, you've run flows as scripts.

 [Deployments](/concepts/deployments/) take your flows to the next level: adding the information needed for scheduling flow runs or triggering a flow run via an API call.
 Deployments elevate workflows from functions that you call manually to API-managed entities.
 Deployments also enable remote flow run execution.